 Cora joins a distinguished pantheon of honorees that have included: Actress Betty White, former First Lady Betty Ford, Ambassador Shirley Temple Black, former White House Correspondent Helen Thomas, former Senator Olympia Snowe, former Foreign Minister of Greece Dora Bakoyannis, and countless other women who were trailblazers and who reached remarkable professional and personal heights.

 Cora cannot be at the convention in New Orleans to accept the award.
-Her mother will attend, on her behalf.
-She did, however, send a video greeting to the delegates.
+Her mother will attend on her behalf.

 It’s no surprise that Cat Cora has become a world renowned chef, author, restaurateur and entrepreneur.
 Her culinary aspirations began at an early age, and by 15, she had developed a business plan for her own restaurant.
 In 2005, she made television history on Food Network’s “Iron Chef America” as the first and only female Iron Chef, and in November 2006 Bon Appetit Magazine bestowed her with their Teacher of the Year Award, an award she calls, “the greatest recognition she could achieve as a chef.”
 That month, she was also honored with another great culinary distinction when she was named Executive Chef of the magazine.
 With restaurants at Macy’s South Coast Plaza, San Francisco and Houston’s airports and another at Walt Disney World, Cat’s bringing a taste of her culinary influence to both coasts.